 Gunders said almost anything can be frozen: Milk, shredded cheese, sliced bread and even raw eggs (out of the shell) can go in the freezer.

-It’ll all be there when you’re ready, so it will save you future cooking time, money and food waste.
+It’ll all be there when you’re ready, so it will save money and food waste.
 Don’t you feel better?

 6. Store Items Where You Can See Them

 Some produce slips into the crisper abyss.
 Out of sight, out of mind.
 Keep items where you can see them.
 You’re more likely to use items that you can physically see.